-Find the latest numbers on positive cases and total quarantined and monitor trends using the dashboard.
+Find the latest numbers on positive cases and total quarantined and monitor trends via regular updates.

 Campus Open Status

 Trinity is closely monitoring the local situation and using this to determine the level of operations for classes, student housing, and campus events and activities.
 These levels range from “normal” operations (a return to a typical semester environment) to a closed, entirely remote campus.
 Additional details about Decision Triggers that determine the level.

 This is a return to nearly typical semester operations with some restrictions.
 Classes, events, and operations could take place without physical distancing.

-Campus and buildings are open but physical distancing and masks still required, with many classes offered online or in hybrid formats.
+Campus and buildings are open but physical distancing and masks still required, with many activities offered online or in hybrid formats.

 Campus is open, but with restrictions and frequent testing.
-Majority of classes, operations, and events conducted remotely or in a hybrid format.
+Majority of operations and events conducted remotely, or in a hybrid format.
+Start of classes delayed.